 University Support Resources

-On Thursday, Oct.
-29, Penn State's Faculty Senate voted to reinstate an optional alternative grading system for undergraduate students for the fall 2020 semester.
+Penn State's Faculty Senate voted to reinstate an optional alternative grading system for undergraduate students for the spring 2021 semester.
+Students should use caution and consult with their academic adviser to consider the potential long-term applications of selecting an alternative grade.

 - Mondays - 6:30 a.m.-9 p.m.